-For people with learning disabilities
+For people with learning disabilities and/or autism

 - Preparing for and surviving puberty, including sections on feelings, attraction and sex (Central Sexual Health).

 - Love, Sex and You (by Dorset People First and Dorset Primary Care Trust) - easy read.

 - Writing a policy - sex and relationships - from our Supported Loving toolkit

 - Free sexual health leaflets (Lanarkshire Sexual Health) - easy read.